utkarsh2035/AI-Assistant-Assignment-DCverse/README.md

-# User Management Application
+# AI Assistant Application

-This is a React-based user management application that allows users to create accounts, log in, and view their profile information.
+This is a React-based AI Assistant application that allows users to create avatars, edit avatars, and have conversations with the AI Assistant.
 The application is styled using Tailwind CSS.

 ## Features
-- Create multiple user accounts.
+- A welcome header + user greeting.
-- Log in with email and password.
-- Display logged-in user's full name and email on the profile page.
-- Error handling for login (e.g., incorrect email or password).
+- A card-based section to display 3 dummy avatars (name, preview image, "Edit" button).
+- A floating "Create New Avatar" button that opens a modal (no need to save, just UI).

 ## Technologies Used
 - React
 - Vite